Mission Ready: 52nd Fighter Wing deploys to defend global missions

 |Downloads:

-This work, Mission Ready: 52nd Fighter Wing deploys to defend global missions [Image 16 of 16], by A1C Sydney Franklin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Mission Ready: 52nd Fighter Wing deploys to defend global missions, by A1C Demi M. Ebert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.